 I began mountain biking when I was sixty-two, have flown over the handle bars several times, and fallen quite a few times.
 Those impacts were against rock and pavement, ladies and gentlemen.
 I get cuts and bruises, but I haven’t broken.
-A fall will break me, if it can break a 21-year old.
+A fall will break me, if it can break someone in their twenties.

-Exercise is on the the best ways to prevent osteoporosis and bone loss at any age.
+Exercise is one of the best ways to prevent osteoporosis and bone loss at any age.
 However, not all exercises are equal when it comes to decreasing, stopping or reversing osteoporosis and bone loss.

 Living the cream-puff life won’t do it.
 Things like walking or playing golf do not put enough demand on your bones to stimulate growth.

 Exercise that does not require weight-bearing impact or strength training produces very little benefit to your bones, just slightly delaying the progression of osteoporosis.

 When you weight train on a regular basis, you are growing newer, healthier, stronger bones each year.
 Imagine how a 1% increase in bone density each year can add up over a a period of ten years.
 That's a lot of bone!

 Although both high-impact exercises such as jogging or tennis, and strength training, help to build bone density, strength training delivers the best results by far.